DynaPURLS: Dynamic Refinement of Part-Aware Representations for Skeleton-Based Zero-Shot Action Recognition: Ablation Studies Qualitative Analysis

+This section empirically validates the architectural design choices, assessing both framework universality and the efficacy of the multi-granularity alignment strategy.

-We first examine whether our multi-granularity alignment strategy generalizes across different visual backbones and language models.
-In this experiment, we compare our full model against a \textbf{`Global`} baseline, which aligns globally-averaged visual features with simple class labels.
+\textbf{Framework Universality.} We first examine whether our multi-granularity alignment strategy generalizes across different visual backbones and language models.
+In this experiment, we compare our full model against a \textbf{`Global`} baseline, which aligns globally-averaged visual features with a single holistic action description (generated by the specified language model), lacking the multi-granularity body-part and temporal decomposition of our approach.
 We vary the skeleton encoders (AA-GCN, CTR-GCN, DG-GCN, PoseC3D, Shift-GCN) and the action descriptor generators (GPT-3, GPT-3.5, GPT-4), with results presented in Table~\ref{table:universality}.

 The results demonstrate the robust generality of our approach.
-Our method achieves consistent and substantial performance gains, ranging from 10\% to 20\% in absolute accuracy over the global baseline, regardless of the architectural configuration.
+Our method achieves consistent and substantial performance gains, up to 18\% in absolute accuracy over the global baseline on the standard 55/5 split, regardless of the architectural configuration.
+Crucially, the performance variance across different language models (2.3\% and 0.9\% between GPT-3 and GPT-4 on the two splits) is far smaller than the consistent improvements our framework achieves, demonstrating that the effectiveness of our approach is fundamentally driven by the adaptive alignment and dynamic refinement mechanisms rather than semantic descriptor quality.
 Notably, our framework successfully adapts to PoseC3D, which outputs 2D heatmap features rather than graph-structured data.
 While a static partitioning scheme would fail in this scenario, our adaptive attention mechanism naturally handles the different input structure by learning pixel-wise attention weights, validating the flexibility and universality of our design.
+We adopt GPT-3 across all experiments for consistency with prior work and to ensure fair comparison with baseline methods that predominantly use GPT-3.